Individual, structural and social evolution – the three levers for creating an adaptive organisation

 A summary based on our experiences of cultural transformation is that:

-- For culture change to gain sufficient and sustainable momentum, the systems, structures and processes need to symbolise the direction the organisation is heading, and hence need to evolve to enable cultural transformation
+- For cultural evolution to gain sufficient and sustainable momentum, the systems, structures and processes need to symbolise the direction the organisation is heading, and hence need to evolve to enable cultural transformation

-- These changes won’t make a difference unless people engage with each other and work together in a way that enables the new culture to emerge, and support each other through the transformation
+- These changes won’t make a difference unless people engage with each other and work together in a way that enables the new culture to emerge, and support each other through the transformation.
+Deeper levels of external orientation need to guide collaboration around meaningful, purposeful work

 - People will not be able to navigate and co-create the new culture or work in a different way (regardless of systems and process changes) unless they can clearly see themselves as an instrument for change.
 This requires deeper levels of personal awareness of their own blind spots and default reactions and behaviours as well as the tools to transform these.
 In our experience, the depth of the inner work required of leaders is often underestimated and unless leaders are able to transcend ego-centric worldviews, true transformation is severely impeded.